-By Helen Stone
+By Helen Stone published

+Many people wonder how to get their kitchen island size right.
 With our kitchens now bigger than ever, an island unit has become an essential for creating a great working layout and an effective boundary between working kitchen and social space.

-What is the best size for a kitchen island?
+What is the best kitchen island size?

-The best size for a kitchen island really depends on the size of your kitchen as a whole, but ideally you need to factor in a gap of at least 1m/3ft between the edges of the island and the the next piece of furniture, whether that be the kitchen units opposite or a dining chair.
+However, ideally you need to factor in a gap of at least 1m/3ft between the edges of the island and the next piece of furniture, whether that be the kitchen units opposite or a dining chair.

-What is the average size of a kitchen island?
+What is the average kitchen island size?

-Every room is different but it’s good to think in terms of standard cabinetry sizes as a starting point, even with bespoke cabinetry which can ultimately be any size.
+Every room is different, but it’s good to think in terms of standard cabinetry sizes as a starting point when designing a kitchen island – even with bespoke cabinetry, which can ultimately be any size.

-A standard single unit is 600mm wide x 600mm deep, giving the option to set in a sink, hob and/or dishwasher so even a small island of three units can be highly practical.
+A standard single unit is 600mm wide x 600mm deep, giving the option to set in a sink, hob and/or dishwasher, so even a small island of three units can be highly practical.

-All kitchen companies offer a wider choice of sizes ranging from 300, 400 and 450mm narrow units to 750, 800 and 900mm wider options, so compare combinations to make the best of your space.
+All kitchen companies offer a wider choice of sizes, ranging from 300, 400 and 450mm narrow units to 750, 800 and 900mm wider options, so compare combinations to make the best of your space.

-Using standard units as a measure, a long narrow island would be 600mm deep, plus a little extra for the worktop overhang.
+Using standard units as a measure, a long, narrow island would be 600mm deep, plus a little extra for the worktop overhang.
 If you wanted to back this with a seating area, add at least an extra 300mm for stowing stools and giving adequate leg room.

-‘Stools must be the right height for the breakfast bar, comfortable and able to withstand the daily grind,' advises Fabiana Scavolini, CEO of Scavolini.
+‘Stools must be the right height for the breakfast bar, comfortable, and able to withstand the daily grind,' advises Fabiana Scavolini, CEO of Scavolini.

 ‘Adjustable-height stools are perfect if children will be using the island,' she continues.
 'High-backed stools that offer full support are a good idea if the area will be used a lot for dining.’

-How wide can you go?
+How wide can you go with kitchen island size?

-‘Wide islands make a big impact but they’re not very practical,’ warns Matt Baker, Kitchen Designer at Harvey Jones.
-‘You need to be able to reach the middle so try to keep it no deeper than 1400mm, front to back.’
+‘Wide islands make a big impact, but they’re not very practical,’ warns Matt Baker, kitchen designer at Harvey Jones.
+‘You need to be able to reach the middle, so try to keep it no deeper than 1400mm front to back.’

 How much space do you need between an island and a counter?